redhat-best-practices-for-k8s/certsuite/docs/index.md

 * the `Certification container/exec` is the Test Suite running on the platform or in a container.
 The executable verifies the workload under test configuration and its interactions with OpenShift

 * the `Debug` pods are part of a Kubernetes daemonset responsible to run various **privileged commands** on Kubernetes nodes.
 Debug pods are useful to run platform tests and test commands (e.g. ping) in container namespaces without changing the container image content.
-The debug daemonset is instantiated via the [privileged-daemonset](https://github.com/redhat-best-practices-for-k8s/privileged-daemonset) repository.
+The probe daemonset is instantiated via the [privileged-daemonset](https://github.com/redhat-best-practices-for-k8s/privileged-daemonset) repository.